Bad Timing = Best Laid Plans

 So, how do we approach a situation like this?
 Just like the Nike slogan – Just Do It!
 It doesn’t matter what God has called us to do, obedience is of most importance.
 Here, we see that it is still important despite the seemingly bad timing and circumstances.

-There are days that I feel like I am going mad trying to follow God’s every lead.
-They seemingly come at the worst times.
+There are days that I feel like I am going mad trying to follow God’s lead.
+It seemingly comes at the worst time.
 Again and again, I find myself drained in my obedience to His will but further ahead, in a different season, I look back and see the beautiful needlework of God’s composition.
 It’s a masterpiece and something that I could have never imagined.

 Leave a Reply